It is important to maintain AirPlants properly. They can be real easy and

 You can use fluorescent bulbs to grow indoors.
 A full spectrum fluorescent is best.

-Water: Indoors if you can give your plants a little rain from time to time they will
+Indoor tricks: your plants a little rain from time to time they will

 love you for it.
 Our trick is to use clean water.
 Tap can be very hard and most

 treated water in America is treated with Chlorine and sometimes Ammonia to

 keep the chlorine from evaporating.
 Dunk them in your pond or fresh water

 source.
 Indoors we suggest a water every other day unless given a good soak

 from time to time with clean water.
 Rain water can hold in the plant for days

 Air Circulation: AirPlants love good air circulation.
 After a good watering the

 moisture on the plants should evaporate within 4 hours.
 That is a nice rule of